 In assessing a compliance and environmental performance ranking for Methanex, consideration was also given to the incidents that occurred during the monitoring period as well as overall environmental performance and risk management.
-During the period, Methanex demonstrated high level of environmental performance and compliance with the resource consents for the Motunui installation as defined in Section 1.1.4.
-Their administrational performance has been rated as Good as although the performance against most consent conditions with respect to the administrational compliance was high, issues around testing the integrity of the water take pipeline and meeting the requirements of the Resource Management (Measurement and Reporting of Water Takes) Regulations 2010 are yet to be achieved.
-Methanex have been open and participative in their communication with regard to their progress on these issues.
+During the period, Methanex demonstrated an overall high level of both environmental and administrational performance and compliance with the resource consents for the Motunui installation as defined in Section 1.1.4.

-2.5 Recommendations from the 2015-2016 Annual Report
+2.5 Recommendations from the 2016-2017 Annual Report

-In the 2015-2016 Annual Report it was recommended:
+In the 2016-2017 Annual Report it was recommended:

-- 1. THAT in the first instance, monitoring of consented activities at the Methanex Motunui site in the 2016-2017 year continues at the same level as in 2015-2016. - 2.
-THAT Methanex prioritises and advances work towards achieving compliance with the Resource Management (Measurement and Reporting of Water Takes) Regulations 2010. - 3.
-THAT Methanex continue with investigations on the required testing to establish water intake pipeline integrity at intervals of at least every five years and that this either result in the undertaking of the required testing or a variation of consent conditions.
+- 1. THAT in the first instance, monitoring of consented activities at the Methanex Motunui site in the 2017-2018 year continues at the same level as in 2016-2017. - 2.
+THAT should there be issues with environmental or administrative performance in 2017-2018, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
+THAT Methanex prioritises and advances work towards achieving compliance with the Resource Management (Measurement and Reporting of Water Takes) Regulations 2010.

+4. THAT Methanex continue with investigations on the required testing to establish water intake pipeline integrity at intervals of at least every five years and that this either result in the undertaking of the required testing or a variation of consent conditions.

-Recommendation 1 was fully implemented in the monitoring period.
+Recommendations 1 to 3 were fully implemented during the 2017-2018 monitoring period.